BornToBeRoot/NETworkManager/README.md

 You can also fork the repository, fix the issue by yourself and send me a pull request.

-# Improve this software!
+# Suggestions?

-You have an idea how the software can be improved?
+You have an idea how i can improve the NETworkManager?
 Great!

-Let me know it on GitHub by submitting a [new issue](https://github.com/BornToBeRoot/NETworkManager/issues/new) with your feature request.
+Let me know it by submitting a [new issue](https://github.com/BornToBeRoot/NETworkManager/issues/new) with your feature request.
 I will check whether it is useful and feasible.

 You can also help developing!
 Create a feature request first.
 Then fork the repository, do your changes and send me a pull request with the reference to the feature request.